Best Cage Size for Lionhead Rabbit

 Safety-Proofing Your Home for Lionhead Rabbit

 A systematic approach to Lionhead Rabbit-proofing your home addresses hazards by room.
-In the kitchen: secure trash cans, block access to stovetops, and store toxic foods (chocolate, grapes, xylitol) in closed cabinets.
+In the kitchen: secure trash cans, block access to stovetops, and store toxic foods (chocolate, caffeine, and species-specific toxic foods) in closed cabinets.
 In bathrooms: close toilet lids, secure medications in latched cabinets, and keep cleaning supplies locked away.
 In living areas: secure electrical cords, remove or elevate fragile items within Lionhead Rabbit's reach, and check houseplants against toxic species lists.
 In garages and utility rooms: lock away antifreeze (fatally attractive to many small animals), tools, and chemicals.
 For Lionhead Rabbit at Small (2.5-3.75 lbs / 1.1-1.7 kg) size, the specific hazard profile includes getting underfoot, squeezing into tight spaces, and choking on small objects.
 Regular safety audits of your Lionhead Rabbit's environment every few months catch new hazards as household items and arrangements change over time.

 Seasonal Habitat Adjustments for Lionhead Rabbit